S. Shankar

 Shankar is a translator from Tamil, including of the full-length Tamil play Water! by Komal Swaminathan, published in 2001 in India by Seagull Press and in the US by Asian Theatre Journal, and of the famous 18th-century Krishna devotional “Alaipaayuthey,” which appears in No End to the Journey as “Restless as the Waves of the Ocean.”

 Aside from being Professor in the Department of English, Shankar was Director of the Center for South Asian Studies and Director of the Creative Writing Program at the University of Hawai‘i at Mānoa.
 He was appointed Convener of XVIth Annual Convention of the Forum on Contemporary Theory (India) in 2013.
 He has been Scholar-in-Residence at University of Houston-Downtown, SOAS Unversity (London) and EFL University (Hyderabad).
-He is on the Board of External Experts for the Committee for the Nobel Prize for Literature of the Swedish Academy.
+He was on the Board of External Experts for the Committee for the Nobel Prize for Literature of the Swedish Academy from 2022-2025.
+He is Convener of the Essays in the Critical Humanities series at np: Press.

 Publications in the Last Five Years: